Buying a business in Costa Rica

 Public legal corporate records

-Review the recorded articles of incorporation, bylaws, type and amount of capital stock and powers of attorney.
-You should have a knowledgeable, local, corporate law attorney check these.
+Review the recorded articles of incorporation, bylaws, type and amount of capital stock, and powers of attorney.
+You should have a knowledgeable, local, attorney specializing in corporate law check these.

 Private legal corporate records